Rangers vs. Orioles Player Props Betting Odds

 Garcia Stats

-- Adolis Garcia has put up 46 hits with eight doubles, 14 home runs and 18 walks.
-He has driven in 49 runs with three stolen bases.
+- Adolis Garcia has 47 hits with eight doubles, 14 home runs, 19 walks and 49 RBI.
+He's also stolen three bases.

 Garcia Recent Games